 In this detailed guide, I breakdown everything you’d ever want to know about the Caribbean beaches found both in and around this beach town.
 Of course, I’ll include some of the stunning stretches of sugar-white sand found within Parque Nacional de Tayrona as well.

 Santa Marta, Colombia is a mid-sized city on the Caribbean coast.
-Known for beaches, tourism, and nightlife – the city offers a lot to the typical traveler.
+Known for its incredible beaches, tourism, and nightlife, the city offers a lot to the typical traveler.

 Recently, I spend a few weeks exploring the city at the base of the Sierra Nevada Mountains.
-And one of my favorite activities was taking my pasty white self to all of the Santa Marta beaches.
+And one of my favorite activities was taking my pasty white body to catch some rays at Santa Marta’s many fine beaches.

-Santa Marta, Colombia beaches are a mixed bag.
+Santa Marta beaches are a mixed bag.
 You have stunning, world-class offerings at Parque Tayrona.
-Then you have marginally average beachfront near the center of the city.
+Then you have the very average beachfront near the center of the city.

-If you’re traveling to Santa Marta and curious about the beaches, I’ll break it down all here.
-Here’s everything you need to know about beaches in and around the city:
+If you’re traveling to Santa Marta and you’re curious about the beaches, look no further, fam.
+Here’s everything you need to know about the beaches in and around the city: